Overhead (computing): Examples

-Computer programming (run-time and computational overhead)
+File system metadata

-Invoking a function introduces a small run-time overhead.
-Sometimes the compiler can minimize this overhead by inlining some of these function calls.
+In addition to file content, a file system uses storage space for overhead information including: metadata (such as file name and modification timestamps), hierarchical directory organization and much more.
+In general, many small files requires more overhead than a smaller number of large files.

-CPU caches
+CPU cache metadata

-In a CPU cache, the "cache size" (or capacity) refers to how much data a cache stores.
-For instance, a "4 KB cache" is a cache that holds 4 KB of data.
-The "4 KB" in this example excludes overhead bits such as frame, address, and tag information.
+In a CPU cache, capacity is the maximum amount of data that it stores, including overhead data; not how much user content it holds.
+For instance, a 4KB capacity cache stores less than 4KB of user data since some of the space is required for overhead bits such as frame, address, and tag information.

-Communications (data transfer overhead)
+Communication protocol

-Reliably sending a payload of data over a communications network requires sending more than just payload itself.
-It also involves sending various control and signalling data (TCP) required to reach the destination.
+Reliably sending a payload of data over a communications network requires sending more than just the payload itself.
+It also involves sending various control and signaling data (TCP) required to reach the destination.
 This creates a so-called protocol overhead as the additional data does not contribute to the intrinsic meaning of the message.

 In telephony, number dialing and call set-up time are overheads.
 In two-way (but half-duplex) radios, the use of "over" and other signaling needed to avoid collisions is an overhead.

 Protocol overhead can be expressed as a percentage of non-application bytes (protocol and frame synchronization) divided by the total number of bytes in the message.

-Encodings and data structures (size overhead)
+Data encoding

 The encoding of information and data introduces overhead too.
 The date and time "2011-07-12 07:18:47" can be expressed as Unix time with the 32-bit signed integer 1310447927, consuming only 4 bytes.
 Represented as ISO 8601 formatted UTF-8 encoded string 2011-07-12 07:18:47 the date would consume 19 bytes, a size overhead of 375% over the binary integer representation.
 As XML this date can be written as follows with an overhead of 218 characters, while adding the semantic context that it is a CHANGEDATE with index 1.